 >> UTA MEIER-HAHN: Thank you very much.
 Mr. Misra, if you like, you might be a good person to respond to this.

 >> MANOJ KUMAR MISRA: Thank you.
-I think Internet connection is always one of the important issue for the telecommunications and it has been called like it is a live line of the network services.
+I think Internet connection is always one of the important issue for the telecommunications sector and it has been called like it is a life line of the network services.
 So it is very important.
-If I said the experience of the India of India has evolved the system over the period of time and how they have developed their device and then how they are moving to the leader services.
+If I said the experience of the India of India has evolved the system over the period of time and how they have developed their device and then how they are moving to the (Indiscernible) services.

-So India has defined this involved commercial and you know technical arrangement under these service providers agreed to connect their equipment, network and services to enable their customer to have access to customer service and the network of other service providers.
-So there is a mandatory requirement that it is necessary that the connecting person should be a licensed entity in India than they can connect.
+So India has defined this, involved commercial and you know technical arrangement.
+Under this service providers agreed to connect their equipment, network and services to enable their customer to have access to customer, service and the network of other service providers.
+So there is a mandatory requirement that it is necessary that the connecting person should be a licensed entity in India.
+Then they can connect.

-And then there is regulation under the TRA act and whether it has given a mandate how to regulate or supervise the system is there.
+And then there is a regulation under the TRA act and where the TRA has been given a mandate how to regulate or how to supervise the system is there.
 So the interconnection is a wide world.
-For the media network is a different meaning is there, and India let me say the experience in 2002 what they have done, they have issued a regulation which is called reference interconnection offer, which is the regulation where they have provided underline principle and this principle is equally applicable for the Internet service providers, tedium, and in India providing a service.
+For the media network is a different meaning is there, and India, let me say, the experience in 2002 what they have done, they have issued a regulation which is called “reference interconnect offer”, which is the umbrella regulation where they have provided an underline principle and this principle is equally applicable for the Internet service providers, tedium, and less to …(?) service providers in India providing a service.

 But let me say another point of view.
 In 2004 TRA has recommended for the creation of the national Internet exchange.
-That is called the nexus there.
-Nexus is taken care about the (Indiscernible) later but I think it is mentioned there are some struggles going on because it is the interconnection, Internet interconnection is still in India.
-It is under the fold variance.
-But is a guide lance.
-High level guidance under which the people have to work.
+That is called the NIXI there.
+NIXI is taken care about the small operator but I think it is mentioned, there are some struggles going on because it is the interconnection, Internet interconnection is still in India.
+It is under the (Indiscernible).
+But there is a guidance available.
+High level guidance available under which the people have to work.
 Like in the case of the interconnection especially for the Internet bandwidth.
 Indian regulator has come out with the regulation.
-That is -- but it's a particle for the bandwidth service providers.
-The only part of the broadband system.
-Where they have came out, it is called the cable access charges regulation in 2007 is there.
-There are some (Indiscernible) going in the code for the cause of the income that the operators have a different view of them.
+That is -- but it's in particular for the bandwidth service providers because they are a very important part of the broadband services system.
+Where they have came out, that is called the “cable access charges regulation” in 2007 is there.
+There are some fight is also going in the code for the cause of the incumbent that the operator has a different view of them.

-But if you are talking about the framework how they are evolving for the Internet, yes, it is very important, and the reason considering the importance of the growth of the broadband and the Internet, Indian regulator is removing its old framework of the interconnection of regulation 2002.
-Recently they have issued the consultation paper, pre-consultation paper last year with 2014 but they have not come out with the final, you know, regulation.
+But if you are talking about the framework how they are evolving for the Internet, yes, it is very important, and the reason considering the importance of the growth of the broadband and the Internet, Indian regulator is removing its old framework of the “reference interconnection offer” regulation 2002.
+Recently they have issued the consultation paper about the, a pre-consultation paper and there was a detailed consultation paper last year in 2014 but they have not come out with the final, you know, regulation.